Market timing vs. time in the market

 No one has a crystal ball

 Stock prices are unpredictable.
 We do not know what is going to happen.
 And even if they were predictable, it would still be impossible to make money on investments as the market price wouldn’t budge from what everyone has calculated to be its future price.
+If an financial advisor tries to tell you otherwise, you should be wary.

 It’s an emotional rollercoaster